-You create your nonprofit entity by filing a certificate of incorporation with the Oklahoma Secretary of State.
-Your articles of organization will include basic information such as:
+To legally establish your nonprofit, you must file a certificate of incorporation with the Oklahoma Secretary of State.
+Your certificate of organization must include:

-The Secretary of State has a fillinable articles of incorporation form for not for profits on its website which you can use to create your nonprofit corporation.
-Complete and file your articles following the instructions provided with the form.
+The Secretary of State has an online certificate of incorporation form for nonprofit corporations on its website which you can complete and file electronically.
+The filing fee is $25.

-The articles form available from the state has the minimal information necessary to create a nonprofit in Oklahoma.
+The certificate form available from the state has the minimal information necessary to create a nonprofit in Oklahoma.
 It does not include language required by the IRS to obtain 501(c)(3) tax-exempt status.
-To receive tax-exempt status from the IRS, you'll need to have additional specific language in your articles, including:
+To receive 501(c)(3) tax-exempt status from the IRS, your corporation must have certain specific language in its certificate, including:

 Before you file your articles of organization, you'll need to have bylaws that comply with Oklahoma law.
 Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Oklahoma.
 Your bylaws do not need to be filed with the state -- they are your internal operating manual.